rster2002/Random-GitHub-Status/README.md

 # Random-GitHub-Status
 Randomly selects a status from a list and sets it as your GitHub status.
+This is really nothing special.
+Just for fun.

 ## Usage
 I've made this project so it can be hosted on vercel and called via a service like easycron and this readme will show how I did that.
 First,